 Working with us is rewarding and enjoyable.
 In our latest staff survey, 93% of staff are satisfied with their job and 97% are proud to work for Nottinghamshire Hospice.

-What’s more, we have a strong ethic of care for each other in line with our values: Compassion, Acceptance, Resilience, and Empathy.
+What’s more, we have a strong ethic of care for each other in line with our values: Compassion, Trust and Ambition.

 We offer a number of paid opportunities, including: